Pays $1 million for 358 acres in Putnam Valley

 In addition, significant tracts of vacant land owned by Putnam Valley, Putnam County and the Putnam County Land Trust, along with additional properties protected by HHLT easements, are located adjacent to the southern boundary of the Granite Mountain parcels.

-The first public meeting to discuss the development of a management plan for the Granite Mountain tract in partnership with Putnam Valley and Putnam County will likely be held in February, Smith said.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+The first public meeting to discuss the development of a management plan for the Granite Mountain tract in partnership with Putnam Valley and Putnam County will likely be held in February, Smith said.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.